Appachu Ranjan: Personal life

-Mandepanda Poovaiah Appachu Ranjan was born on 11 September 1957 in a village called Chembebellur in Virajpet Taluk of Kodagu District.
+Appachu Ranjan was born on 11 September 1957 in a village called Chembebellur in Virajpet Taluk of Kodagu district.
 His parents were Poovaiah and Kamavva of the Mandepanda family.
-He completed his Pre-University College education and Bachelor of Arts from Vivekananda College, Puttur.
-He is married to Shyla Appachu and has 2 sons and a daughter.
+He completed his pre-university education and Bachelor of Arts from Vivekananda College, Puttur.
+He is married to Shyla Appachu and has two sons and a daughter.
 A good sportsman, Ranjan was the member of college hockey and football teams.
 In 1997, he won the best sportsman award in a sports tourney organised for South Indian MLAs.